Riad-devv/odin-recipes2/README.md

 This new project is going to be about some recipes, I would like to make a complete recipe list of easy to-do quick breakfasts, lunch and dinners for someone who has some stomach and health problems, in my case, I can eat most of the list of available foods in the market but also I had some restrictions and this list wouuld be a good idea as reminder and as ideas for myself!

+Here, 4 months later thanks to procrastination, or not thanks, better to say "becouse of procrastination" becouse that is something I dont feel proud of being postposed.
+Yep, there we go.